 Overview: The game is played with a deck of 101 cards.
 Distance cards represent a number of miles traveled.
 They come in denominations of 25, 50, 75, 100, and 200.
 When one is played, it adds that many miles to the player's trip so far this hand.
 Hazard cards are used to prevent your opponent from putting down Distance cards.
 They can only be played if your opponent has a Go card on top of the Battle pile.
 The cards are Out of Gas, Accident, Flat Tire, Speed Limit, and Stop.
 Remedy cards fix problems caused by Hazard cards played on you by your opponent.
 The cards are Gasoline, Repairs, Spare Tire, End of Limit, and Go.
-Safety cards prevent your opponent from putting Ace, Puncture Proof, and Right of Way, and there are only one of each in the deck.
+Safety cards prevent your opponent from putting specific Hazard cards on you in the first place.
+They are Extra Tank, Driving Ace, Puncture Proof, and Right of Way, and there are only one of each in the deck.